tuanhn128/cs131_notes_dev/_chapters/pixels/images_and_transformations.md

   <img src="{{ site.baseurl }}/assets/images/catordog.png">
   <div class="figcaption"> Figure 3: An example of a classiﬁcation task would be whether this image is of a dog.
 An example of

-a regression task would be the weight of the dog.
-Source: Lecture 15, Slide 23</div>
+a regression task would be the weight of the dog. </div>
 </div>